Sounder commuter rail: Rolling stock

 Sound Transit owns a fleet of 14 diesel locomotives and 78 bilevel passenger cars that are used on both Sounder lines.
-The first eleven locomotives were manufactured by the Electro-Motive Diesel (EMD) division of General Motors and delivered from 1999 to 2001; they were followed by three MotivePower MP40PH-3C locomotives delivered in 2012 to replace EMD locomotives during rebuilding to meet updated emissions standards.
 The Bombardier BiLevel Coach passenger cars comprise 48 conventional coach cars and 30 cab cars that can be used to operate trains from the opposite end of the locomotive.
-The locomotives are 58 ft 7 in long and 15 ft 11 in tall, while the passenger cars are 85 ft long and 15 ft 11 in tall.
-A 2010 proposal to use diesel multiple unit trains on the N Line, which carries fewer passengers, was considered by Sound Transit but ultimately rejected.

 Each passenger car has 130 to 148 upholstered seats arranged in pairs, air conditioning, and one on-board restroom that is designed to be fully accessible.
 The cars also have a designated space for four wheelchairs, seats with cupholders, and tables with power outlets.
 Most cars have two spaces for bicycles, while cab cars can carry up to six.
 The trains also have on-board Wi-Fi that is provided for free by Sound Transit; the service began in 2009 as a pilot project and expanded to all passenger cars in the fleet by 2016.
 Sounder trains have a maximum speed of 79 mph and have been fully equipped with satellite-based positive train control since 2018.

+The locomotives are 58 ft 7 in long and 15 ft 11 in tall, while the passenger cars are 85 ft long and 15 ft 11 in tall.
+The first eleven locomotives were manufactured by the Electro-Motive Diesel (EMD) division of General Motors and delivered from 1999 to 2001; they were followed by three MotivePower MP40PH-3C locomotives delivered in 2012 to replace EMD locomotives during rebuilding to meet updated emissions standards.
+A 2010 proposal to use diesel multiple unit trains on the N Line, which carries fewer passengers, was considered by Sound Transit but ultimately rejected.

-Several surplus Sounder trainsets have been leased to other U.S. commuter railroads due to delays in expanding service in the Seattle area.
-Virginia Railway Express leased three locomotives and eighteen bilevel passenger cars from Sound Transit from 2001 to 2008 to supplement other fleet acquisitions.
-In 2002, a pair of passenger cars were used for a demonstration ride in Minnesota on the corridor of the future Northstar Line before being delivered to Sound Transit.
-A locomotive and 12 cars were leased in 2004 to Metrolink, a commuter rail system in Southern California, and returned in 2009.
+Several surplus Sounder trainsets were leased to other U.S. commuter railroads in the 2000s due to delays in expanding service in the Seattle area.
+Virginia Railway Express leased three locomotives and eighteen bilevel passenger cars from Sound Transit from 2001 to 2008; a locomotive and 12 cars were leased in 2004 to Metrolink, a commuter rail system in Southern California, and returned in 2009.
 Caltrain in the San Francisco Bay Area purchased 5 locomotives and 17 passenger cars in 2001 after Sound Transit delayed the launch of additional round-trips on Sounder.